 Why does King County need to do this project?

-This facility greatly reduces untreated wastewater and stormwater from entering the Duwamish.
+This facility greatly reduces untreated wastewater and stormwater that would otherwise spill into the Duwamish River.

 Birdseye view of treatment station from corner of 4th Avenue South and South Michigan Street

 The King County Wastewater Treatment Division (WTD) included community members in the Georgetown Wet Weather Treatment Station project's decision making.
 Through the project Design Advisory Group, Georgetown community members and businesses advised the project team on the station design.
 Additionally, over 100 neighborhood community members shared their thoughts on the project.
 The station design includes the following elements based in part on input from the community to ensure the station promotes environmental and social sustainability:

 - Add tree canopy—an important community health indicator

 A green roof

 - Limits the station’s heat contribution to the atmosphere